An Overview of Emergent Order in Far-from-equilibrium Driven Systems: From Kuramoto Oscillators to Rayleigh-B\'enard Convection: Introduction

-In this paper, we discuss how coupling can play a role in driven systems as they self-assemble to give rise to emergent order.
+In this paper, we discuss how coupling can play a role in driven systems as they self-organize to give rise to emergent order.
 We start with the simplest statistical model that shows phase-transition - the two-dimensional square lattice Ising model.
 Following which, we model the phenomena of synchronization of a large set of coupled oscillators or the Kuramoto model.
 Both of these systems are numerically modelled and the effect of coupling on the emergence of order is discussed.
 The results are then compared with an experimental system, the Rayleigh-B{\'e}nard convection for different fluid mixtures at varying Rayleigh numbers ($10^3 - 10^6$).
-Our study indicates that the nature of emergent order, and the second statistical moment of the respective intrinsic variables follow similar trends across the three systems~\cite{chatterjee2019many,chatterjee2019coexisting,yadati2019spatio}.
+Since, the focus of this study lies in the search of simple modeling tools to understand pattern formation in a complex system, the choice of our model systems are not random.
+In our previous studies we have shown how the mean temperature of the top layer of the fluid film bifurcates into `hot' and `cold' domains as a steady-steady is achieved in a non-turbulent Rayleigh-B{\'e}nard system~\cite{chatterjee2019many,chatterjee2019coexisting,yadati2019spatio}.
+The coexistence of the two state, hot and cold, draws similarities to the Ising model which has been successfully used to understand many two-state systems/processes.
+Along the similar lines, coexistence of synchronous and asynchronous oscillators in Kuramoto systems have given rise to studies on chimera states~\cite{panaggio2015chimera}.
+Therefore, this study acts as a foundation for modeling a complex system as a two state-system, where the states: order and disorder coexists as the system is driven away from equilibrium.
+We use these model systems as test subjects to understand the nature of emergent order, and its connection to the second statistical moment of the respective intrinsic variables by comparing their similarities and differences across them.